lorentedford/Babstats-Panel/README.md

 *todo....*

 # ChangeLog
+	* Uploaded an Updated SQL file
+	* Removed Installer...
+Proved more painful than needed.
 	* Updated Admin Functions to work with new scheme
 	* Fixed PHP queries to match missing information
 	* Updated Database to fit missing information